Command Line Arguments

 --commission-bps

-the MEV commission your validator takes (stored in basis points)--relayer-url
+the MEV commission your validator takes (stored in basis points)

 --block-engine-url